Drug for Type 2 Diabetes

-Metformin does not cause clinical hypoglycemia, which is an advantage over some other diabetes medications.
+Metformin does not cause clinical hypoglycemia, which is advantageous over other diabetes medications.

-It also does not cause weight gain and has good effects in reducing some cardiovascular risk factors.
+It also does not cause weight gain and has sound effects reducing some cardiovascular risk factors.

-Metformin is often prescribed for type 2 diabetes once the disease can not be controlled by changes in lifestyle alone.
-It is an oral medication, so it can be taken as a tablet or liquid.
+Metformin is often prescribed for type 2 diabetes once changes in lifestyle alone can not control the disease.
+It is an oral medication that can be taken as a tablet or liquid.